Chromium (web browser): Branding and licensing

+Google first chose the name "Chrome" for its browser.
+Then the open-source release was named "Chromium" because chromium metal is used to make chrome plating.

-While Chrome has the same user interface functionality as Chromium, it changes the color scheme to the Google-branded one.
-Unlike Chromium, Chrome is not open-source, so its binaries are licensed as freeware under the Google Chrome Terms of Service.
+Chrome has the same user interface functionality as Chromium, but with a Google-branded color scheme.
+Unlike Chromium, Chrome is not open-source; its binaries are licensed as freeware under the Google Chrome Terms of Service.

 Development

-The Chromium browser codebase contains about 35 million source lines of code.
+The Chromium browser codebase contains over 36 million source lines of code, excluding comments and blank lines.

 Contributors

 Chromium has been a Google project since its inception, and Google employees have done the bulk of the development work.

 Google refers to this project and the offshoot ChromiumOS as "the Chromium projects", and its employees use @chromium.org email addresses for this development work.
 However, in terms of governance, the Chromium projects are not independent entities; Google retains firm control of them.

-The Chromium browser codebase is widely used, so others have made important contributions, most notably Microsoft, Igalia, Yandex, Intel, Samsung, LG, Opera, and Brave.
+The Chromium browser codebase is widely used, so others have made important contributions, most notably Microsoft, Igalia, Yandex, Intel, Samsung, LG, Opera, Vivaldi, and Brave.
 Some employees of these companies also have @chromium.org email addresses.

+Architecture

+Google designed the first multi-process browser.
+Compared to single-process designs, this architecture has better responsiveness with many browser tabs open and security benefits of process isolation, but with the trade-off of higher memory usage.
+This was later refined as per-process website isolation, providing additional security.

+Another important design decision was for the browser's user interface to be minimalistic.

+The browser engine was originally based on Apple's WebKit, which Google deemed the "obvious choice" of available options.
+However, Google's novel multi-process design required engine changes.
+This divergence from Apple's version increased over time, so in 2013 Google officially forked its version as the Blink engine.

 Programming languages

-C++ is the primary language, comprising about half of the codebase.
-This includes the Blink and V8 engines, the implementation of HTTP and other protocols, the internal caching system, and other essential browser components.
+C++ is the primary language, comprising over half of the codebase.
+This includes the Blink and V8 engines, the implementation of HTTP and other protocols, the internal caching system, the extension API, and most of the user interface.

-Some of the user interface is implemented in HTML, CSS, and JavaScript.
-An extensive collection of web platform tests are also written in these languages.
+The rest of the user interface, called the WebUI, is implemented in HTML, CSS, and JavaScript (usually via TypeScript transpilation).
+An extensive collection of web platform tests is also written in these languages plus XML.

-About 10% of the codebase is written in C. This is mostly from third-party libraries that provide essential functionality, such as SQLite and numerous codecs.
+Third-party libraries that provide essential functionality, such as SQLite and numerous codecs, are written in C, C++, or beginning in 2023, the newer Rust language.

-Support for mobile operating systems requires special languages: Java for Android, and for iOS both Swift and Objective-C.
+Support for mobile operating systems requires special languages: for Android both Java and Kotlin, and for iOS both Objective-C and Swift.

-In January 2023, Google announced they will be allowing third-party Rust libraries.
+Python is the main language of the build system, which also has special configuration files for Google's GN tool.